-Homeboy opted for the smoked haddock with poached egg and spinach on sourdough toast with hollandaise on top.
+Homeboy opted for the smoked haddock with poached egg and spinach on sourdough toast with hollandaise sauce on top.
 He thoroughly enjoyed this dish which made a change from eggs Florentine.
 Alternatively, you might prefer the other toppings on sourdough which included smoked salmon with scrambled eggs.
 Avocado, chilli and watercress with poached eggs.
 Or mixed mushrooms with Parmesan and poached eggs.

 Fruit and Syrup Pancakes

-The lunch and dinner menu has a collection of dishes touching on global cuisines so caters for those who want no nonsense food to the more adventurous.
-You can start with a charcuterie board for sharing or something like haddock fishcakes, falafel and deep fried goats cheese.
-Mains include Thai raw slaw with chicken, line caught yellow fin tuna, risotto of the day, Norfolk crab linguini and 28-day rump steak.
+The lunch and dinner menu has a collection of dishes touching on global cuisines so caters for those who want no-nonsense food to the more adventurous.
+You can start with a charcuterie board for sharing or something like haddock fishcakes, falafel and deep-fried goats cheese.
+Mains include Thai raw slaw with chicken, line-caught yellowfin tuna, risotto of the day, Norfolk crab linguini and 28-day rump steak.
 Or you can enjoy a meat, chicken, pulled pork or Portobello and halloumi burger.
 They also have around six tapas dishes if you’re in the mood for sharing.
 Finish off with a strawberry Eton mess, lemon cheesecake mousse or chocolate and salted caramel fondant.
 Because this is also a bar, the drinks list is extensive so you’ll be in good hands.

 The Cut Bar Interiors

 It’s a great space with plenty of seating dotted around.
 There are a couple of large tables with stools for larger groups or to share.
 The décor is casual and light industrial.
-One wall is dominated with a bar which runs the whole length.
+One wall is dominated by a bar which runs the whole length.
 The mezzanine above gives the restaurant an airy feel.
 There is more seating upstairs which is the perfect place to enjoy a drink when you’re there for a performance.